 ASP Writer

 Use photos and site sketches as much as possible.
 One of the more powerful aspects of SDE Mobile is its integration with the device’s camera.
 Pictures are loaded directly into the template placeholders with no intervention from the user when the SIR is generated, so gathering photographic documentation of the site is much less time consuming.
-Unfortunately, photo placeholders cannot be added, “on the fly,” so design the template with at least one tab for miscellaneous photos and provide plenty of placeholders.
+Unfortunately, photo placeholders cannot be added, by the technician in the field, so design the template with at least one tab for miscellaneous photos and provide plenty of placeholders.
 If this is done by creating a group with multiple instances, the user interface will only present as many of the placeholders as the user chooses.

 Figure 12 Creating Miscellaneous Photo Placeholders